 It wasn’t easy.
 There were changes needed in all areas of my life, and still to this day there are changes needed, from unhealthy practices in these roles, or the states of mind associated with them, to healthier ones.
 I am a work in progress, as are we all.

 But overall my health has improved a lot.
-Of course there have been fresh challenges and some very large ones at that (details in future blogs, I promise!) but one thing I have come to see, is that as sure as there are new problems and challenges, there is life, waiting in the wings with its healing toolbox, if only I could just remember to take a look.
+Of course there have been fresh challenges and some very large ones at that (my marriage broke down for one) but one thing I have come to see, is that as sure as there are new problems and challenges, there is life, waiting in the wings with its healing toolbox, if only I could just remember to take a look.

 And that’s often the hard bit.
 We learn, we forget, we rise, we fall and then we have to do it all over again, sometimes re-learning the same lesson and sometimes having to learn something new.
 But if only we could remember through the growing pains, that life is always offering its own healing as we go.
 If only we’d stop fumbling in the next dark struggle on our own and instead reach for the toolbox as we go and allow its contents to heal us on the way, we might feel a bit better.